Teacher Education in the Disciplines

 Early Field Experiences Requirements

-Clinical student teaching in a TEA-accredited school occurs during the student's last semester at TWU.
-For information regarding clinical student teaching, please contact the Office of Clinical Practices in Stoddard Hall, Room 213A, phone 940-898-2828.
+Clinical teaching includes options for a one-semester or two-semester (residency or internship) assignment in a TEA-accredited school during the student's last semester or last two semesters at TWU.
+For information regarding clinical teaching, please contact the Office of Clinical Practices in Stoddard Hall, Room 213A, phone 940-898-2828.

 1. A minimum 2.75 overall grade point average;